shotaIDE/BracketDot/README.md

 **This feature is currently under development and should not be used by non-developers.**

-Move directory to your Objective-C project which you want to analyze and run command as below.
+Move directory to your Objective-C project which you want to analyze and run the following command.

 ```shell
 cd ${Objective-C Project Directory}
 bracket-dot
 ```

-Objective-C files will be converted as below.
+Objective-C files will be converted as follows.

 Before: